corbosman/advent2020/README.md

 10a.
 Relatively straightforward. [code](https://github.com/corbosman/advent2020/blob/main/app/Commands/Advent10a.php)

 10b.
 This was the first puzzle that stumped me.
 It took me several hours.
 I was getting the right solutions for the test data, but the final data took forever.
   The puzzle mentioned there is a trick.
 So I ended up drawing one of the graphs, and then I realized that once you know the connections from a specific adapter, you don't have to calculate it again.
+Totally obvious once you see it.
+Doh.
   So the trick is to keep a global cache of all connections from a specific adapter, so you can just take it from the cache instead of recalculating it over and over. [code](https://github.com/corbosman/advent2020/blob/main/app/Commands/Advent10b.php)